themonikanayak/Opportunities_For_Women_In_Tech/MentorshipPrograms.md

 -   In their 3rd  year of a full-time 4-year engineering course in Computer Science or related branches (IT, software engineering, etc.).
 -   In their 2nd  year of a full-time 4-year engineering course in Computer Science or related branches (IT, software engineering, etc.).

+Expected month of Application : *August*

 For more details : [DESIS ASCEND EDUCARE 2021](https://www.deshaw.com/forms/OERCQTZFNjEtQUIyQi00ODkwLTlBODktMkU2MDQ1NzQwRUE4)

+## 2. Twitter DevelopHer :

+**Twitter DevelopHer** is a two-day virtual event with hands-on technical workshops, a team coding challenge, and professional development seminars!

+Eligibility : Female Candidates.
+(2nd year and 3rd year students in 2021)

+Perks :
+Direct Interview for Internships at Twitter.
+Swags and Goodies.

+Expected month of Application : *August*